The C*-algebra of a twisted groupoid extension: The abelian case

 \begin{rem} In \cite{dgn:Weyl}, the authors give a similar description of the twisted spectrum when the twist $\Sigma$ is given by a symmetric 2-cocycle.
 Then, the twist is obviously abelian.
 It may be useful to recall here that, according to \cite[Lemma 7.2]{kle:multipliers}, a Borel 2-cocycle on a locally compact abelian group is trivial if and only if it is symmetric.
 Moreover, if the topology of the group is second countable, every twist is given by a Borel 2-cocycle.
-Thus, a twist over a bundle of second countable locally compact abelian groups is abelian if and only if it is pointwise trivial. \end{rem}
+Thus, a twist over a bundle of second countable locally compact abelian groups is abelian if and only if it is pointwise trivial.
+This result can also be deduced from the following lemma. \end{rem}

-\begin{lem} Let $(S,\Sigma)$ be an abelian twist over an abelian group bundle $S$.
+\begin{lem} Let $(S,\Sigma)$ be an abelian twist over a locally compact abelian group bundle $S$.
 Assume that $S$ has a Haar system $\beta$.
-Then the twisted spectrum $\hat S^\Sigma$ is the spectrum of the abelian C*-algebra $C^*(S,\Sigma)$. \end{lem}
+Then, \begin{enumerate} \item the spectrum of the abelian C*-algebra $C^*(S,\Sigma)$ is the twisted spectrum $\hat S^\Sigma$; \item $\hat S^\Sigma$ is a locally compact space endowed with a free, proper and transitive action of the dual bundle $\hat S$. \end{enumerate} \end{lem}

-\begin{proof} When $S$ is an abelian group and the twist $\Sigma$ is trivial, this is, by the choice of a trivialization, the well-known result that $\hat S$ is the spectrum of $C^*(S)$.
-The explicit correspondence between $\hat S^\Sigma$ and the spectrum of $C^*(S,\Sigma)$ is given by